Apache Hadoop vs Aster Data Map Reduce comparison

 Buyer's Guide

-Apache Hadoop is ranked 5th in Data Warehouse with 33 reviews while Aster Data Map Reduce is ranked 19th in Data Warehouse with 3 reviews.
+Apache Hadoop is ranked 5th in Data Warehouse with 34 reviews while Aster Data Map Reduce is ranked 19th in Data Warehouse with 3 reviews.
 Apache Hadoop is rated 7.8, while Aster Data Map Reduce is rated 7.4.
-The top reviewer of Apache Hadoop writes "A file system for data collection that contains needed information and files".
+The top reviewer of Apache Hadoop writes "Handles huge data volumes and create your own workflows and tables but you need to have deeper knowledge".
 On the other hand, the top reviewer of Aster Data Map Reduce writes "Has good base product functionality of data storage and analytics but there should be an option to use it on the cloud ".
 Apache Hadoop is most compared with Azure Data Factory, Microsoft Azure Synapse Analytics, Oracle Exadata, Snowflake and Teradata, whereas Aster Data Map Reduce is most compared with .
+See our Apache Hadoop vs. Aster Data Map Reduce report.

 See our list of best Data Warehouse vendors.